 The State Employee Charitable Campaign (SECC) was created by legislation in 1993.
 The first campaign was run in 1994, and raised $2,027,751.
-Through the efforts and generosity of many state employees since then, the campaign has grown to exceed $9.485 million donated to charitable organizations in 2012.
+Through the efforts and generosity of many state employees since then, the campaign has grown to exceed $8.485 million donated to charitable organizations in 2015.
 The Texas campaign is one of the largest state employee campaigns in the nation — and it’s still growing!

 At the state level, a committee of state employees called the State Policy Committee (SPC) provides governance and oversight.
-Four members are appointed by the Governor and three each by the Lt.
+Three members are appointed by the Governor and three each by the Lt.
 Governor and the Comptroller of Public Accounts.
 They are responsible for a campaign plan, a budget and ensuring the eligibility of statewide organizations.
 The SPC also hires a state campaign manager to administer the campaign.

 Each fall state employees are given the opportunity to learn about the charities in the SECC, choose which ones they wish to help, and then fill out a pledge form to indicate how much they wish to donate to which groups.